25 or 6 to 4: Original version

 The original recording features an electric guitar solo using a wah-wah pedal by Chicago guitarist Terry Kath, and a lead vocal line in the Aeolian mode.

 According to the recollections of producer James William Guercio and horn player Lee Loughnane, Cetera had to record the vocal while his jaw was still wired together after he had been attacked at a baseball game at Dodger Stadium on May 20, 1969.
 Guercio said he told Cetera, "I can't wait, we're gonna do this."

 The album was released in January 1970 and the song was edited and released as a single in June (omitting the second verse and most of the guitar solo), climbing to number 4 on the US Billboard Hot 100 chart and number 7 on the UK Singles Chart.
 It was the band's first song to reach the top five in the US.
 It has been included in numerous Chicago compilation albums.
 In 2015, Dave Swanson, writing for Ultimate Classic Rock, listed the song as number one on his top ten list of Chicago songs.
 Classic Rock Review says the song is "one of the most indelible Chicago tunes".
 In 2019, Bobby Olivier and Andrew Unterberger, music critics for Billboard magazine, ranked the song number one on their list of "The 50 Best Chicago Songs".
-Guitar World rated "25 or 6 to 4" No. 22 for "greatest wah solos of all time."
+Guitar World rated "25 or 6 to 4" as No. 22 for "greatest wah solos of all time."

 Bans

 The song was banned in Singapore in 1970 due to "alleged allusions to drugs"; the ban extended to later albums that included the song, such as Chicago 18.
-In 1993, the ban on this song was lifted, along with long-time bans on songs by other artists such as the Beatles, Bob Dylan and Creedence Clearwater Revival.
+In 1993, the ban on this song was lifted, along with long-time bans on songs by other artists such as The Beatles, Bob Dylan and Creedence Clearwater Revival.

 1986 and later versions

 An updated version of "25 or 6 to 4" was recorded for the 1986 album Chicago 18 with James Pankow listed as co-writer, and new band member Jason Scheff on lead vocals.
 It featured two verses instead of three, and the single reached number 48 on the US chart.
 This version was also used as the B-side for the band's next single in 1986, "Will You Still Love Me?"

 Through the 2010s, "25 or 6 to 4" continued to be a staple in Chicago's live concert set list and in Peter Cetera's solo concert set list.
-In 2016, the group's former drummer Danny Seraphine reunited on stage with Chicago to perform "25 or 6 to 4" and two other songs at their induction ceremony for the Rock and Roll Hall of Fame.
+In 2016, the group's former drummer Danny Seraphine reunited on stage with Chicago to perform "25 or 6 to 4" and two other songs for their induction ceremony at the Rock and Roll Hall of Fame.

 Music video

-The music video for the 1986 remake won an American Video Award, in the Best Cinematography category, for Bobby Byrne.
+In 1987, the music video for the 1986 remake won an American Video Award, in the "Best Cinematography" category, for Bobby Byrne.